Wirecloud/docker-wirecloud/README.md

 ### Running manage.py commands

-You can run any available `manage.py` command by using `docker-compose exec manage.py`.
+You can run any available `manage.py` command by using `docker-compose exec wirecloud manage.py`.
 For example, you can create superusers/administrators by running the following command:

 ```
 $ docker-compose exec wirecloud manage.py createsuperuser